 I suppose I could have given fair warning to the readers (all three of y’all, two of them our moms) who are squeamish, in case those details are too much.
 But where’s the fun in that?
 At least I did not post the pics, though they are available upon request.

 I’m very happy with my choice of dentist.
 I read anecdotes of long wait times but it wasn’t the case in my experience.
 I never had to wait more than 15 minutes in the waiting room.

 For now, my implants are being osseointegrated into my jawbone.
 In four to six months, they will be ready to accept the abutments and the crowns.

 Right before I quit my job I was working on building a new system for dental insurance, and we pored over ADA dental procedure codes with so much anguish.
-Experiencing some of those dental procedures myself made it a full circle experience for me.
+Experiencing some of those dental procedures myself made it a full-circle experience for me.
 Maybe half circle.
-Full circle would have been to actually enroll and submit claims using the new system.
+The full circle would have been to actually enroll and submit claims using the new system.
 But the new system is still being constructed at this time.
 As far as I know.